What Is Psychosis?

 Health pack for Psychosis / Bipolar Disorder /schizophrenia

-- Ashwagandha churan – Ashwagandha churan by divya pharmacy is one of the most celebrated and widely used ayurvedic herb.
-It not only helps in accelerating the body functioning but is also helpful in improving the mental condition of the body.
-Divya Ashwagandha powder is helpful in improving brain functioning and is also helpful in enhancing the mental ability.
-It is also helpful in condition like Psychosis and schizophrenia.
-It also improves the concentration and mental ability.
+- Ashwagandha churan – Ashwagandha churan by divya pharmacy is one of the most celebrated and widely used ayurvedic herbs.
+It not only helps in accelerating the body functioning but is also helpful in improving the mental ability.
+Withinoids present in ashwagandha has been linked to brain enhancement activity and also improves nerve conduction.

 - Lauh bhasam – lauh bhasam by divya pharmacy is helpful in improving the blood circulation and thus providing oxygen to the brain cells important for its functioning.

-- Divya Mukta pishti – Divya mukta pishti by baba ramdev is one of the best known herbal health products that is very helpful in calming down the aggravated mind.
-It helps in relaxing the mind and thus is important in improving brain function.
+- Divya Mukta pishti – Divya mukta pishti by baba ramdev is one of the best known health products that may be helpful in calming down the aggravated mind.
+It may help in relaxing the mind and thus is important in improving brain cell function.
 Many ayurvedic doctors recommend it for calming down brain over activities.

-- Medha kwath – This is a herbal decoction that is specifically designed to improve the mental function and treating problems like insomnia, psychosis, schizophrenia. it helps in relaxing the brain and its over activity.
+- Medha kwath – This is a herbal decoction that is specifically designed to improve the mental function and reduce aggressiveness of mind.

 - Ashwagandha capsules – Ashwagandha capsules are helpful in improving physical health as well as mental structure.
 It is also helpful in inducing positivity in mind.